-According to the provisions of the Company's bylaws, the Board of Directors consists of a minimum of five to a maximum of nine members who are appointed by the Shareholders' Meeting in ordinary session (which determines their number within these limits) for a period of no longer than three years.
+According to the provisions of the Company's Articles of Association, the Board of Directors consists of a minimum of five to a maximum of nine members who are appointed by the Shareholders' Meeting in ordinary session (which determines their number within these limits) for a period of no longer than three years.
 Directors may be re-elected after their term of office expires.

-Pursuant to current legislation, all directors must possess (i) the requisites of integrity required of the statutory auditors of listed companies and corporate officers at banks and (ii) the requirements of professionalism called for by bank representatives.
-Furthermore, directors must possess additional strict requisites of integrity envisaged under article 14.3 of the Company's bylaws.
+Pursuant to current legislation, all directors must possess (i) the requisites of integrity required of the statutory auditors of listed companies and corporate officers at banks and (ii) the requirements of professionalism called for by bank representatives (1).
+Furthermore, directors must possess additional strict requisites of integrity envisaged under Article 14.3 of the Company's Articles of Association.